treibhausdonaufeld/nextcloud-bot/README.md

   - bot check that title starts with date
   - check that users are mentioned
   - review of logbook summary and decision extractions!
-- cleanup of deleted pages -> cleanup decisions, protocols, groups, everything related to this page!!
 - test renaming of pages?!
 - notification about parse-errors of bot-config to channel!